BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner.md

 ## **Supported Cryptocurrency**

 Everyone can add their own cryptocurrency to the BLOC GUI Miner as long as it is supported by **XMR-STAK** and **XMRIG**.
+In the same time everyone can add/edit a mining pool into the BLOC GUI Miner.

 Curently we support :